Beaune-la-Rolande internment camp: Vel' d'Hiv Roundup and families

+Convoy 15 and separation of children

 Convoy 15 departed on 5 August 1942, carrying about 1,000 deportees.
 (Note: Rutkowski gives 1,014 deportees (589 women and 425 men), while Klarsfeld reports 1,013 (588 women and 425 men).)
-Over half the women were aged 34 to 50, and many of the men were between 39 and 49.
+A large proportion of the women were aged between 34 and 50, and many of the men were between 39 and 49.
 The group included 176 girls aged 13 to 21 and 93 boys aged 13 to 19, some of whom were deported alongside their mothers.
-Although German authorities had specified that children under 16 were not to be deported at that time, approximately 160 children aged 12 to 15 had been included in the transport list.
-On the orders of the German authorities, the children were brutally separated from their mothers and removed from the convoy to comply with the restriction.
+Although German authorities had stated that children under 16 were not to be deported at that stage, approximately 160 children aged 12 to 15 had been included in the transport list.
+On the orders of the German authorities, the children were forcibly separated from their mothers and removed from the convoy to comply with the restriction.
 (Note: Among those removed was Joseph Weismann, later one of the few children to escape deportation from Beaune-la-Rolande.
 He was separated from his parents and sister, who were deported and murdered.)
-The train left Beaune-la-Rolande at 5:10 am, escorted by French gendarmes and German military police.
+The train departed Beaune-la-Rolande under escort by French gendarmes.
 Of the recorded nationalities, 672 were Polish, 86 Russian, 16 German, five French, two Czech, two Turkish, two Romanian, one Austrian, and 108 were undetermined.
-On arrival at Auschwitz on 7 August, 214 men and 96 women were selected for forced labour; the remaining deportees were murdered in the gas chambers.
+On arrival at Auschwitz on 7 August 214 men and 96 women were selected for forced labour; the remaining deportees were killed.
 Only six survivors were known by 1945.
 On the same day, another 423 internees were transferred from Beaune to Pithiviers to fill transport quotas.

 By 8 August 1942, approximately 1,500 children remained at Beaune-la-Rolande, overseen by a small number of interned social workers and doctors.
-Their deportation, proposed by Pierre Laval, was awaiting a final decision from Berlin.
+Their deportation, proposed by Vichy prime minister Pierre Laval, was awaiting a final decision from Berlin.
 Many of the children were under twelve and held in increasingly overcrowded and precarious conditions.
 In early August, permission for the deportation of children came from Berlin.